pr0tean/TelemetrySourcerer-patched/README.md

   <img src="https://www.publicdomainpictures.net/pictures/180000/nahled/wizard-with-wand.jpg" height="250" />
 </p>

+## pr0tean
+This contains a small patch to the driver callbacks query functions to allow kernel callbacks to function on Win10 21h1.

 ## Introduction

 Telemetry Sourcerer can enumerate and disable common sources of telemetry used by AV/EDR on Windows.